splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/02-03-fly-move.md

     Process Events
 ```

 Try coding this and test that the spider now only moves when you press the right arrow key.
-Once you get that working.

 :::tip[Key Codes]